Criteria used to decide which species to include in the keys:

 First - the fungus must display macroscopic characters (features visible with the unaided eye or with a 10x loupe) that are sufficiently distinctive to allow identification with reasonable certainty.
 Species with obscure features, or which can only be identified with the use of a microscope, are not included.

 Second - preference was given to common species.
 Cumulative species lists of mushroom clubs (Western Penn Mushroomers, Eastern Penn Mushroomers, New Jersey Mycological Association), field guides, my collecting experiences, and observations at NEMF and NAMA meetings were used to help determine which species to include.
 Although common species are emphasized, some less commonly encountered species are also included.
+Useful information on geographic distribution is available at iNaturalist.

 Third - the organism must utilize wood as a substrate.
 There is some flexibility this criterion.
 Some species grow only on living trees or on relatively intact dead wood.
 Others occur on